Mac Pro: First tower series (2006–2012)

 Apple received criticism after an incremental upgrade to the Mac Pro line following the 2012 WWDC conference.
-The line received more default memory and increased processor speed but still used Intel's older Westmere-EP processors instead of the newer E5 series.
+The line received more default memory and increased processor speed but still used Intel's older Westmere-EP processors instead of the newer Xeon E5 series.
 The line also lacked then-current technologies like SATA III, USB 3, and Thunderbolt, the last of which had been added to every other Macintosh at that point.
 An email from Apple CEO Tim Cook promised a more significant update to the line in 2013.

 Apple stopped shipping the first-generation Mac Pro in Europe on March 1, 2013 after an amendment to a safety regulation left the professional Mac non-compliant.
 The last day to order was February 18, 2013.
 The first-generation Mac Pro was removed from Apple's online store following the unveiling of the redesigned cylindrical Mac Pro at a media event on October 22, 2013.

+System architecture

+According to an Apple developer note, the system architecture is based on a North Bridge and South Bridge design: The North Bridge has two front-side bus (FSB) connections, one for each processor.
+The North Bridge also drives one x16 PCI Express (PCIe) link, typically connected to a graphics card.
+The North Bridge connects to the South Bridge using an Enterprise Southbridge Interface (ESI) and a PCIe link.
+The South Bridge handles all other connections in the system, including SATA, USB, and networking.

 CPU

-All Mac Pro systems were available with one or two central processing units (CPU) with options giving 2, 4, 6, 8, or 12 cores.
-As an example, the 8-core standard configuration Mac Pro 2010 uses two 4-core Intel E5620 Xeon CPUs at 2.4 GHz, but could be configured with two 6-core Intel Xeon X5670 CPUs at 2.93 GHz.
+All original tower Mac Pro systems were available with one or two central processing units (CPU).
+As of 2012, there had been models sold with 2, 4, 6, 8, or 12 cores.
+As an example, the 8-core standard configuration Mac Pro 2010 uses two 4-core Intel Xeon E5620 CPUs at 2.4 GHz, but could be configured with two 6-core Intel Xeon X5670 CPUs at 2.93 GHz.
 The 2006–2008 models use the LGA 771 socket, while the Early 2009 and later use the LGA 1366 socket, meaning either can be removed and replaced with compatible 64-bit Intel Xeon CPUs.
-A 64-bit EFI firmware was not introduced until the MacPro3,1, earlier models can only operate as 32-bit despite having 64-bit Xeon processors, however this only applies to the EFI side of the System, as the Mac boots everything else in BIOS Compatibility mode, and operating systems can take advantage of full 64 bit support.
+A 64-bit EFI firmware was not introduced until the MacPro3,1, earlier models can only operate as 32-bit despite having 64-bit Xeon processors, however this only applies to the EFI side of the System, as the Mac boots everything else in BIOS Compatibility mode, and operating systems can take advantage of full 64-bit support.
 The newer LGA 1366 sockets utilize Intel's QuickPath Interconnect (QPI) integrated into the CPU in lieu of an independent system bus; this means the "bus" frequency is relative to the CPU chipset, and upgrading a CPU is not bottlenecked by the computer's existing architecture.